-Since 2012, over 60 localities, such as Albuquerque, Milwaukee, New Orleans, Philadelphia, and St. Louis in a dozen states — including Florida, Georgia, Michigan, Ohio, Pennsylvania, and Texas — have enacted municipal laws or resolutions either fully or partially decriminalizing minor cannabis possession offenses.
+Since 2012, nearly 100 localities, such as Milwaukee, New Orleans, Philadelphia, and St. Louis over a dozen states — including Florida, Georgia, Ohio, Pennsylvania, and Texas — have enacted municipal laws or resolutions either fully or partially decriminalizing minor cannabis possession offenses.

 WHAT IS MARIJUANA DECRIMINALIZATION?